 Do you think students get pressured into worrying about the future?

 There certainly are external pressures, like family expectations, university rankings etc… It is valuable to think about your future, of course, but take time to explore your options a bit before going down a certain route.
-You already made decisions before university with your subject choice at A levels and university, You are on track already.
+You already made big decisions before university with your subject choice at A-levels and university, you are on track already.

-What were thoughts on your future when you first became a university student?
+What were thoughts on your future when you were a university student?

 I picked engineering because I was good at math and physics, but I never really thought I was going to become something specific.
 I just really enjoyed learning.
 The engineering degree just seemed to be a good fit and I’m so glad I followed that path!
 As a student, I didn’t really plan on becoming an engineer, but now that I am an engineer, I can’t imagine myself NOT being one!

-If you’re not sure what you want to be at age 18, that’s fine.
-Because you shouldn’t.
+If you’re not sure what you want to be at age 18, that’s fine, because you don’t have to know.
 Everybody is different.
 Of course, degree systems can make it difficult to switch subjects, but you have to remember that you are not defined by your degree.
 There are

 What do you do to relax?
-I noticed you have a cool bike in this office.
+I noticed you have a bike in this office.

 I don’t actually bike… This was a broken bicycle I was supposed to use for one of my classes… But I never got around to fixing it!

 So, to relax, I really do like to walk.
 I find that it is therapeutic to just step outside, leave the office and explore the city.
 I also walk to work every day and that walk always helps me clear my mind.